athingforjaz/note-leaver/readme.md

 # Welcome to Note Leaver!
 Ever wanted to leave a note for a short period of time, but have it not persist once you refresh the page.
 Me too!
 Gosh, we have so much in common already!
+(Coming from my website slider?
+This is just the non-persistent front end - please let me know if you'd like to see the Rails version!)

 ![note-leaver](images/note-leaver.png "note-leaver")